 Blockchain in industrial manufacturing

 Blockchain has a significant amount of potential in the industrial manufacturing industry.
-Blockchain can enable a whole new manufacturing business model by enhancing visibility across all process elements, from vendors, strategic sourcing, procurement, and supplier evaluation to shop floor operations, which include machine-level monitoring and servicing.
+Blockchain can enable a whole new manufacturing business model for the Indian market by enhancing visibility across all process elements, from vendors, strategic sourcing, procurement, and supplier evaluation to shop floor operations, which include machine-level monitoring and servicing.
 All industrial organizations are built on supply chains, and most can benefit from Blockchain’s distributed ledger structure and block-based method of aggregating value-exchange transactions to increase efficiency.

 Manufacturers can meet delivery dates better, improve product quality, and ultimately sell more products by expanding supplier order accuracy, quality of products, and track-and-traceability.